The restaurants worth the trip in San Diego. bistros, neo-classics, neighbourhood favourites, and the rooms locals book first.

 Herb and Wood ★ 4.6

-Herb and Wood in San Diego is Brian Malarkey's Kettner Boulevard room in Little Italy, a rustic wood-fired Mediterranean kitchen with a courtyard patio and a large indoor hearth.
+Herb and Wood in San Diego is Brian Malarkey's Kettner Boulevard room in Little Italy, a rustic wood-fired Mediterranean kitchen with a courtyard patio.

 Signature: Wood-fired pizza, Roast chicken, Charred octopus